 “Search partners extend the reach of Search ads to hundreds of non-Google websites (like AOL), as well as Google Maps, YouTube and other Google sites.

-This sounds great, ads shows in more, places, getting more exposure and clicks, right?
+This sounds great in theory, ads shows in more, places, you get more exposure and clicks, right?

-Well yes that is true, but let’s take a look at this first, go to an active PPC account, on the campaigns tab, click on the segment drop down menu and choose the Network (with search partners).
+Well yes that is true, but before we jump for joy, let’s take a look at its performance.
+To do this, go to the campaigns tab, click on the segment drop down menu and choose the Network (with search partners).

-Now compare the search network, standard ads showing on Google search results pages (SERP), to the search partner network and tell me which one performs better.
+Now compare the search network, standard ads showing on Google Search Engine Results Pages (SERP), to the search partner network, which ones performing better?

-I found the search partner network engagement was much lower than the standard search network and was dragging down my CTR (Click Through Rate).
+I found the search partner network engagement was much lower and was dragging down my CTR (Click Through Rate).